Blaine Bettinger, PhD, JD

 Paul K. Graham, AG, CG, CGL

-Paul K. Graham, AG, CG, CGL, is a senior genealogist at AncestryProGenealogists, where he conducts unknown parentage research and complex brick-wall research.
-In that role he has led research for seven episodes of the television show Who Do You Think You Are?.
-Paul is BCG-certified and an ICAPGen Accredited Genealogist professional; he holds a master’s degree in public history and a professional certificate in geographic information systems.
+Paul K. Graham, AG, CG, CGL, is a Senior Genealogist at AncestryProGenealogists, where he conducts research for clients and for the television show Who Do You Think You Are?.
+He specializes in genealogical problem solving across the English-speaking world.
+Paul is BCG-certified and an ICAPGen Accredited Genealogist professional, and he holds a master’s degree in public history and a professional certificate in geographic information systems.
 He has authored or co-authored numerous books and articles, including Georgia Courthouse Disasters and Georgia Land Lottery Research.
 His publications have earned him the National Genealogical Society (NGS) Award for Excellence and the American Society of Genealogists (ASG) Scholar Award, and he is a winner of the NGS Family History Writing Contest.
+Paul grew up in North Carolina and Georgia and currently resides in Utah.

 Rebecca Groberg, PMP